 Lynndale’s ASB is advised by sixth grade teacher April Musselman.
 Officers are chosen in the fall in a full-fledged campaign process.
 Students declare their candidacy, prepare and deliver campaign speeches to the assembled student body, and advertise their candidacy with posters throughout the school.
 An election is held, and winners are determined by popular vote.
 Once the officers are elected, every classroom elects two representatives to attend monthly ASB meetings.

-Lynndale’s ASB sponsors and runs a student store three mornings each week.
-ASB also organizes fun activities such as candy-grams around Valentine’s Day, and monthly “Spirit Days” that range from Crazy Hat Day to Crazy Hair Day to Lion Pride Day.
+Lynndale’s ASB sponsors and runs a student store.
+ASB also organizes fun activities such as candy-grams around Valentine’s Day, and monthly “Spirit Days” like Crazy Hat Day and Crazy Hair Day.
 They have sponsored classroom door decorating contests, served as greeters for Science Day and Young Authors Day, and promoted a number of activities that build school spirit.
 ASB is a great way for kids to get involved in leadership activities at Lynndale.